 If the chemical industry increasingly uses renewable rather than fossil raw materials as a basis, other synthesis routes are necessary.
 So far, plant-based chemicals often only make up a small part of the end product.
 Not everything is new - but a lot is.
 Read Christian Ehrensberger's article in the Nachrichten aus der Chemie (access for members in the GDCh app: at https://gdch.app/article/weniger-ethen-mehr-milchsaeure-4123450 )

 In July 2022, UNESCO declared the International Year of Basic Sciences for Sustainable Development.
-In a position paper, the five major professional societies for life sciences, chemistry, geosciences, mathematics and physics call for basic research in Germany and its importance for sustainable development to be more valued, better communicated and more effectively promoted.
+In a position paper, the five major professional societies for life sciences, chemistry, geosciences, mathematics and physics are calling for basic research in Germany and its importance for sustainable development to be valued more highly, communicated better and promoted more effectively.
 To the press release

 The implementation of the chemicals strategy with its more than 50 measures will have far-reaching consequences not only for the chemical industry and the use of chemical products.
 Researchers in basic research at universities and non-university research institutions will also have to face new challenges if, for example, chemicals or entire classes of substances are banned in the future.
 This was the topic of the webinar on June 15, 2022.